-specification.
+&lt;sup>10 Of course, as the discussion above suggests, there is a strong potential for endogeneity between price dispersion and the flow of imports and, thus, biased estimates in such a specification.
 Unfortunately, instrumenting imports with declarations of French naval blockades and British shipping losses returned grossly imprecise estimates.
 The author thanks the editor for highlighting this point.

-On the fiscal and monetary policy variables, we find that the average Consol price is negatively associated with commodity price dispersion.
-This makes intuitive sense as the Consol is a zero-coupon bond, and its price should be negatively correlated with the market interest rate.
-Thus, Table 5 provides evidence that commodity price dispersion is positively related to the level of the nominal interest rate.
+Thus, Table 5 provides evidence that commodity price dispersion is positively related with the level of the nominal interest rate.
 The results also suggest that dispersion is decreasing in the level of Bank of England (BOE) advances and increasing in this variable's standard deviation.
-Interpreting the second result is straightforward as the volatility of money stocks is often taken as a proxy for uncertainty over future rates of inflation (Devereux and Yetman 2005).
+Interpreting the second result is straightforward as the volatility of money stocks is often taken as a proxy for uncertainty over future rates of inflation (Devereux and Yetman, 2005).
 Interpreting the first result seems more problematic, especially if we expect BOE advances to reflect the general rate of inflation.
-In this case, it is important to remember that we are already conditioning on two other variables - the ratios of unfunded-to-total debt and of revenue-to-expenses which are likely to capture any monetization of debt on the part of the British government and which perform as expected with commodity price dispersion increasing in the former and decreasing in the latter.
-It is argued that in this case the level of BOE advances captures the ease of obtaining commercial credit and, thus, the facilitation of both domestic and international trade flows (Acworth 1925).
+In this case, it is important to remember that we are already conditioning on two other variables-the ratios of unfunded-to-total debt and of revenue-toexpenses which are likely to capture any monetization of debt on the part of the British government and which perform as expected with commodity price dispersion increasing in the former and decreasing in the latter.
+It is argued that in this case the level of BOE advances captures the ease of obtaining commercial credit and, thus, the facilitation of both domestic and international trade flows (Acworth, 1925).
 The last independent variables to consider are those relating to wartime events.
-All three variables - the annual allied causalities, the average duration of battles and the rate of strategic loss in battle - contribute significantly to the explanatory power of the regression in column A and enter into the estimates with the expected signs.
+All three variables-the annual allied causalities, the average duration of battles and the rate of strategic loss in battle-contribute significantly to the explanatory power of the regression in column A and enter into the estimates with the expected signs.